jupyterlab/frontends-team-compass/docs/host_guide.rst

 At the start of the meeting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hello and welcome to our [day, month, year] Jupyter community call.
-I’m [host name] and I’ll be your host today.
+I'm [host name] and I'll be your host today.

 This is a place to for JupyterLab contributors to connect with each other and the community about JupyterLab topics.
 We want all newcomers to feel welcome, so please feel free to jump in on discussions, introduce yourself, or add your own items to the agenda.

-There’s a couple things to know while you are here.
+There's a couple things to know while you are here.

 First, I want to remind everyone that community calls will be recorded and posted to YouTube for the community to view.
-Please keep that in mind while you’re here.
+Please keep that in mind while you're here.

-Second, I’d like to remind people that as this is a part of the Jupyter community we are all held to the Jupyter Code of Conduct.
+Second, I'd like to remind people that as this is a part of the Jupyter community we are all held to the Jupyter Code of Conduct.
 You can read about the code of conduct at jupyter.org/conduct.

-If you haven’t been here before, here’s how this works.
+If you haven't been here before, here's how this works.
 Presenters have submitted what they want to share ahead of time and can be found on the agenda.
-We’ll have a little time for discussion with each one.
+We'll have a little time for discussion with each one.

 Starting the agenda
 ^^^^^^^^^^^^^^^^^^^